pombredanne/bitbucket.org-ericvsmith-toposort/README.txt

 ``toposort(data)``

-Returns an iterator describing the dependencies among items in the input data.
+Returns an iterator describing the dependencies among nodes in the input data.
 Each returned item will be a set.
 Each member of this set has no dependencies in this set, or in any set previously returned.

 ``toposort_flatten(data, sort=True)``

 Like toposort(data), except that it returns a list of all of the depend values, in order.
-If sort is true, the returned items are sorted within each group before they are appended to the result::
+If sort is true, the returned nodes are sorted within each group before they are appended to the result::

     >>> toposort_flatten({2: {11},